kongo2002/blog/posts/2014-12-13-running_ejabberd_in_docker_using_god.markdown

 # god

-The latter is my preferred choice as it supports very nice process supervisioning using a linux kernel userspace interface.
+The latter is my preferred choice as it supports very nice process supervisioning using a linux kernel userspace interface (you will need your kernel to be compiled with `CONFIG_CONNECTOR` for this mechanism to work).
 That way there is no need to poll the process if it is still running.
 Moreover [god][god] comes with a lot of reasonable default preferences resulting in very simple configuration files.
 A basic god configuration file might look something like this:

 ~~~ {.ruby}
 God.watch do |w|